faciam-dev/goquent/README.md

 Results on a GitHub Codespace (Go 1.23) show ~1.5x speedup over GORM for scanning operations.

 ## PostgreSQL Support
 The driver now includes a `PostgresDialect`.
-Use `orm.Open(orm.Postgres, dsn)` with a valid PostgreSQL DSN to connect.
+Use `orm.OpenWithDriver(orm.Postgres, dsn)` with a valid PostgreSQL DSN to connect.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.